devagnanamj/product-portfolio/case-study-06-ai-ml-powered-sustainability-solution/README.md

 The purpose of this case study is to demonstrate product management skills, strategic thinking, technical depth, leadership approach, and problem-solving methodologies in a professional portfolio context.

+## Copyright

+© 2026 Devagnanam Jayaseelan.

+All rights reserved.

+The content, structure, workflows, product strategies, diagrams, narratives, frameworks, and case studies contained in this portfolio are the intellectual property of the author.

+No part of this portfolio may be reproduced, redistributed, republished, or presented as original work without prior written permission.

 ---

 ## Table of Contents